serenity-is/docs/framework/authorization.md

     }
 ```

 Having the ability for fine-grained permissions does not always mean you should use them.
-We don't recommend defining / assigning different permissions for every type of entity and every type of action as it would make managing and maintaining them very difficult.
+We don't recommend defining/assigning different permissions for every type of entity and every type of action as it would make managing and maintaining them very difficult.

-The usual rule of thumb is, don't introduce a new permission key unless there is an actual need for such fine grained control.
+The usual rule of thumb is, don't introduce a new permission key unless there is an actual need for such fine-grained control.

-For example, in Serene we assigned the `Administration:Security` permission for both the `User` and `Role` entities and a number of other operations.
-Before assigning them individual permission keys, you should ask yourself if there is an actual business requirement for an administrator to `manage only Roles`, while another administrator to `manage only Users`.
-If yes, define separate permissions, if not wait until you actually need it.
+For example, in Serene, we assigned the `"Administration:Security"` permission for both the `User` and `Role` entities and several other operations.
+Before assigning them individual permission keys, you should ask yourself if there is an actual business requirement for an administrator to `manage only Roles`, while another administrator `manages only Users`.
+If yes, define separate permissions, if not wait until you need it.

 This is the same for Insert/Update/Delete permissions.
-Do you really need an administrator to only create users, while another to only update them, while another admin to only delete them?
+Do you need an administrator to only create users, another to only update them, and another admin to only delete them?

 ## Permission Key Definitions